gaurav-opensource/DSA_Questions_CPP/THOERY_QUESTION/1Introduction.md

-from pathlib import Path

-# Define the content
-content = """
 # Self Introduction for HR Round

 **Hi, I’m Gaurav Yadav.
 It’s great to meet you!
 I’m currently in my third year of B.Tech in Computer Science from HCST Farah, Mathura.
 I’m passionate about building software that solves real-world problems.**